History of the Diocese of Fargo

 Msgr.
 Samuel J. Aquila, rector of the seminary in Denver, was appointed Coadjutor Bishop of the Fargo Diocese in 2001.
 He became the bishop when Bishop Sullivan retired in 2002.
 He is an organizer, a builder, and an ardent pro-life advocate.
 The 100-year-old bishop’s residence at 608 Broadway was completely modernized and all the diocesan offices and functions were brought together at one location in the new Pastoral Center on Bishop’s Boulevard in south Fargo.
 Completing the work done by his predecessor, Bishop Sullivan, a more thorough grassroots study about parish size and boundaries was undertaken by diocesan administrators, pastors and lay people.
 As a result of the study parishes in the entire diocese were realigned; many parishes were merged or closed.
 In 2011, after 49 years of existence, Cardinal Muench Seminary was closed.
 Over 100 of its graduates have become priests.
 Bishop Aquila approved establishment of a small chapel near the only abortion center in North Dakota.
 He also reorganized the Deanery structure within the diocese and placed more importance on the authority of the Deans.
 Presently there are eight Deaneries; at one time there were as many as 16.
 He restored the order of the sacraments so that students now receive reconciliation in second grade and confirmation and first Eucharist in third grade.

 At one period in the 1990s there were 163 active parishes in the Fargo Diocese.
 Today there are 132.
 There are 84 active diocesan clergy, nine priest members of religious communities and eight missionary priests.
 St. Mary’s Cathedral, its interior remodeled and redecorated numerous times over the past 100 years, remains overlooking Broadway on the southeast corner of Cathedral Square with a new handicapped accessible entrance.
 The Square itself, located between Sixth and Seventh streets and Sixth and Seventh avenues north, includes the parish rectory, an office building (formerly St. Mary’s grade school), and the bishop’s residence.
-The Our Lady of Guadalupe Adoration Chapel, for perpetual adoration, is also being completed on the Square.
+The Our Lady of Guadalupe Adoration Chapel, for perpetual adoration, was dedicated on Feb.
+11, 2013.

 Bishop John Shanley: 1889-1909